scottlieb/DataUnificationTool/README.md

 - **force:** *Default: Flase.* If true, will sterilize all defined datasets, even if they have already been sterilized.
 This is useful after adjusting configurations.

 ## Unresolved Issues
-- [] Genes are currently only identifiable by entrez id.
+- Genes are currently only identifiable by entrez id.
 We would like to add functionality for identification by symbol.
-- [] DataReader.log should be more informative.
+- DataReader.log should be more informative.
 For instance, it should log duplicate genes or unreadable files or datatypes.
-- [] A functionality to autogenrate md_config files for each dataset should be added.
+- A functionality to autogenrate md_config files for each dataset should be added.
-- [] MyGene currently dumps info to stdout.
+- MyGene currently dumps info to stdout.
 This should be avoided (quick fix).
+- **There is currently no streamline way to add new mapping funtions.
+This is being resolved**